 If you have been lucky enough to visit the Galapagos Islands and have managed to capture some of the Archipelago's stunning natural beauty through the lens, why not enter our competition and see what the judges say!
-We are thrilled that this year's competition will be judged by GCT President Monty Halls, and photographers Tui de Roy and Paul Sansome.
+We are thrilled that this year's competition will be judged photographers Jonathan Green and Tui de Roy.

-Animal Behaviour: demonstrate a particular aspect of an animal's natural behaviour.
-This could be an unusual behaviour rarely seen or a common behaviour depicted in an interesting and inspired way.
+Animal behaviour: Demonstrate a particular aspect of a Galapagos animal’s natural behaviour.
+Judges will look for unusual behaviours that are rarely seen, or a common behaviour depicted in an interesting and inspired way.

-Landscape: highlight the natural beauty of the Galapagos landscape.
+Landscape: Highlight the natural beauty of the Galapagos landscape.
 With its volcanic highlands, sloping forests, rocky shores, cliffs, beaches, lagoons and lava flows, there are plenty of opportunities.
 Judges will be looking for a breath-taking, unusual or awe-inspiring shot.